action.skip

 Content type definition for a Hero section component

-once you create the content type definition - go ahead and add some objects too.
+Once you create the content type definition - go ahead and add some objects too.

 Create NextJS project